STRML/react-router-component/docs/hash-routing.md

-# "Hash" routing
+# Hash routing

-Older browser which don't support [History API][] can use another kind of router which routes based on `window.location.hash` instead of `pathname`.
+Older browser which don't support [History API][] (notably IE < 10) can use hash router instead.

+Hash router dispatches to locations based on `location.hash` instead of `location.pathname`.

-That means that you don't get nice URLs when transitioning from a location to another location but everything else will be working as expected.
+That means you don't get nice URLs when transitioning from a location to another location but everything else will be working as expected.

-To use "hash" router you just need to use another set of components under `Hash`
+To use hash router you need to use an another set of components under `Hash`
 namespace:

     var React = require('react')